Agricultural engineering: Roles of agricultural engineers

-Agricultural engineers may perform tasks such as planning, supervising and managing the building of dairy effluent schemes, irrigation, drainage, flood water control systems, performing environmental impact assessments, agricultural product processing and interpret research results and implement relevant practices.
+Agricultural engineers may perform tasks such as planning, supervising, and managing the building of dairy effluent schemes, irrigation, drainage, flood water control systems, performing environmental impact assessments, agricultural product processing and interpret research results and implement relevant practices.
 A large percentage of agricultural engineers work in academia or for government agencies.
-Some are consultants, employed by private engineering firms, while others work in industry, for manufacturers of agricultural machinery, equipment, processing technology, and structures for housing livestock and storing crops.
+Some are consultants employed by private engineering firms, while others work in industry for manufacturers of agricultural machinery, equipment, processing technology, and structures for housing livestock and storing crops.
 Agricultural engineers work in production, sales, management, research and development, or applied science.

 Armenia

-In 2006 Armenia's agricultural sector accounted for about 20 percent of the GDP.
+In 2006, Armenia's agricultural sector accounted for about 20 percent of the GDP.
 By 2010, it grew to about 25 percent.
-This was and is higher than in Armenia's neighboring countries of Georgia, Azerbaijan, Turkey and Iran, in which the contribution of agriculture to the GDP in 2017 was 6.88, 5.63, 6.08 and 9.05 percent, respectively.
+This was and is higher than in Armenia's neighboring countries of Georgia, Azerbaijan, Turkey, and Iran, in which the contribution of agriculture to the GDP in 2017 was 6.88, 5.63, 6.08, and 9.05 percent, respectively.

 Philippines

 In the Philippines, the professional designation is registered agricultural and biosystems engineer.
-They are licensed and accredited after successfully passing the Agriculturist and Biosystems Engineering Licensure Examination.
-A prospective agricultural and biosystems engineer is required to have a four-year Bachelor of Science in Agricultural and Biosystems Engineering.
+These engineers are licensed and accredited after successfully passing the Agricultural and Biosystems Engineering Licensure Examination.
+A prospective agricultural and biosystems engineer must have a four-year Bachelor of Science in Agricultural and Biosystems Engineering.

 The practice of agricultural and biosystems engineering also includes the following: